molybdenumsoftware/label-tracker/README.md

 fork_points
 ===========
+(aka: latest common ancestor of branch1 and branch2)

-release-1 forked from master @2
+release-1 forked from (maybe don't need to know "from", just "at"?) master @2